Luiz and Ozil expose Arteta and Arsenal's turbulent transfer future | Goal.com

 The centre-back is out of contract on June 30, and should an agreement to extend his stay not be reached before before June 23, he will become a free agent.

-Arteta wants Luiz to stay, despite his horror show at the Etihad, but it appears that view is at odds with those in the corridors of power at Arsenal.
+Arteta wants Luiz to stay, despite his horror show at the Etihad, but it appears that view is at odds with those in the corridors of power at Arsenal - although sources at the club have insisted to Goal that everyone has full respect for the defender and what he brings to the team, on and off the pitch.

 "I don't know what will happen with his contract," a clearly frustrated Arteta said.